jerometerry/potassium/README.md

 **Lift Glitch** - A lift glitch occurs if a lifted Behavior publishes multiple times in response to simultaneous updates of it's input Behaviors.

+**Map** - A map is the process of converting an Event or Behavior from one type to another, by supplying a mapping function.

-**Coalesce** - Coalesce is the process of combining several simultaneous values into a single value.
+**Merge** - Merging is the process of combining two Events of the same type into a single Event, using a coalesce (combining) function.

+**Snapshot** - Snapshot is the process of sampling a Behaviors value at the time of an Event publishing, and producing a value (a snapshot) by passing the value of the Behavior at the time of the publishing and the value published on the Event into a snapshot function.

 **Switch** - Switch is the process of unwrapping a Behavior of Behaviors or a Behavior of Events into the inner Behavior or Event.
 Switch allows the reactive network to change dynamically, using reactive logic to modify reactive logic.